 From this point on, this post contains very detailed spoilers for the entire dining experience at Restaurant Absurdities.
 Do not proceed if you don’t want to spoil the surprises!
 You can instead scroll down to my conclusions and see whether the experience is worth it or not.

-How does Restaurant Absurdities work?
+How do Restaurant Absurdities work?

 For each of time slot, there are only a maximum of eight people.
-The way the restaurant works is that you go to a different “world” for each course, and “door” that you use to move from one room to another is… unexpected.
-I won’t spoil it for you further, but after the second room, we found ourselves trying to guess where we can go next.
+The way the restaurant works is that you go to a different “world” for each course, and the “door” that you use to move from one room to another is… unexpected.
+I won’t spoil it for you further, but after the second room, we found ourselves trying to guess where we could go next.

-Some of it required climbing and crawling, so please wear a comfortable pair of shoes and definitely no short skirts or long dresses that might get caught in random places (basically I would stick with pants).
+Some of it required climbing and crawling, so please wear a comfortable pair of shoes and no short skirts or long dresses that might get caught in random places (basically I would stick with pants).

 First Course: Asylum Coffee

 The location of the restaurant is kept secret, and you’ll receive a text or WhatsApp message on the day of your booking.
 If you don’t – no worries, just call them.
-I did not receive the instructions and only realized it an hour before our dinner, but I received the instruction within minutes of calling.
+I did not receive the instructions and only realized it an hour before our dinner, but I received the instructions within minutes of calling.

 We turned up 15 minutes before our dinner time and were checked in right away.
 We waited on the tables outside of Asylum Coffee for about 10 minutes, before finally being let into the cafe and given our first course and first alcoholic drink of the night.

 The first course was initially something that looks like bubble tea served in a very interesting-looking ceramic bowl (it has legs!).
 Then the host came around and poured a dark broth into our bowls.
-Once you finished the soup, you’ll see face at the base of your soup!
+Once you finish the soup, you’ll see a face at the base of your soup!
 This soup is called Garden in a Bowl.

-The first alcoholic, called Garden Sun Wine, drink is a herbal rum-based drink.
+The first alcoholic drink, called Garden Sun Wine, is a herbal rum-based drink.
 The taste was strong on the herbal side, but the alcohol content… was not very high.
-I’m a light weight and I could barely feel the alcohol.
+I’m a lightweight and I could barely feel the alcohol.

-For me personally, the tableware definitely stole the show for the first course.
-I loved the bowl so much that I actually looked underneath (after I had finished the soup of course) to see if there was any branding.
+For me personally, the tableware stole the show for the first course.
+I loved the bowl so much that I looked underneath (after I had finished the soup of course) to see if there was any branding.
 It was made by Mud Rock Ceramics, a ceramic studio based in Singapore!

 The door led us to a trippy corridor filled with mirrors and LED lights.
 Great place to take photos if you ask me!

 Don’t worry about taking photos in the corridor, you’ll have plenty of time for it.
-If you missed it first time around, the second room still has access to this corridor so you can quickly sneak back in here for photos after.
+If you missed it the first time around, the second room still has access to this corridor so you can quickly sneak back in here for photos after.

 Second Course: The Tree of Old